Combat Farm Runoff Pollution & Soil Erosion in Illinois Water With a Water Treatment System

 Order water filtration systems, water conditioners, UV disinfection systems, and drinking water systems

 In early 2018, the Environmental Working Group released a new report about drinking water in the Midwest.
-The report stated that the U.S. Department of Agriculture was failing to uphold a farm bill provision about farm runoff.
+The report stated that the U.S. Department of Agriculture was failing to uphold a farm bill provision about farm runoff pollution.

-Excess Farm Runoff & Soil is Affecting the Health of Residents that Rely on Drinking Water
+Excess Agricultural Runoff Pollution & Soil is Affecting the Health of Residents that Rely on Illinois Water

-In 1985, farmers made a deal to prevent polluted runoff and soil erosion from harming the environment.
+In 1985, farmers made a deal to prevent polluted farm runoff and soil erosion from harming Illinois water.
 Because these goals were not followed, the health of millions of Americans is now at risk due to poor water quality in Illinois.
-Residents in Illinois should invest in a water treatment system to ensure their water is safe to consume and utilize.
+Residents in Illinois should invest in a water treatment system to sterilize their water from contaminants such as agricultural runoff pollution and soil erosion.
 We offer water systems such as water filtration systems, drinking water systems, UV disinfection systems, and water conditioners to homeowners in Illinois.
-We offer water systems to homeowners in areas such as St. Charles, Batavia, Sugar Grove, Warrenville, Chicago, Elgin, Naperville, and Wheaton, Illinois.
-Contact a specialist at Prairie State Water Solutions to learn more about water systems.
+We offer water purification systems in areas such as St. Charles, Batavia, Sugar Grove, Warrenville, Chicago, Elgin, Naperville, and Wheaton, Illinois.
+Contact a specialist at Prairie State Water Solutions to learn more about water systems and Illinois water issues.

-Satellite Images Show Land Runoff is a Growing Issue in Illinois
+Satellite Images Show Farm Runoff is a Growing Issue in Illinois

 Adding Grass to Farm Fields Helps Prevent Pollutants from Affecting Illinois Drinking Water